PushkarJ/kccncna-22-tutorial/README.md

 https://docs.docker.com/engine/install/

+### Using homebrew or Linux brew

+If you have homebrew installed, you can run `brew bundle` to install pre-requisites.

 ### KinD

 KinD (Kubernetes in Docker) is a local Kubernetes Installer that uses Docker

 https://kind.sigs.k8s.io/docs/user/quick-start/#installing-with-a-package-manager